psarando/shire-reckoning/Middle-earth-simulation.md

   So this synchronization scheme starts reckoning the Calendar of Imladris from 10800 B.C., and the 7049 years from then to III 3019 would be 3751 B.C., which is fairly close to Tolkien's 6000-year gap to our time.
+  Interestingly, this scheme also happens to allow Rivendell's Yestarë to fall on a proleptic Gregorian March 27 in 1 A.D.
+  Since these calendars' leap-year cycles are in sync in this scheme, and they both would begin a new cycle in 1 A.D., this is nearly equivalent to [Boris Shapiro's calculations](https://psarando.github.io/shire-reckoning/#why-not-march-29th) which start reckoning from the proleptic Gregorian March 27 in 1 A.D. as well.
+  The only difference would be that the first Yestarë would logically be reckoned on the first day of the week, Elenya, but reckoning the first Yestarë from on an Elenya in 10800 B.C. means the Yestarë in 1 A.D. would fall in the middle of the week, on Aldúya.
+  So perhaps this scheme demonstrates that if we want to align the Calendar of Imladris with the Gregorian calendar, then Shapiro's calculations can be viewed as "traditionally appropriate", since it aligns with a Calendar of Imladris that starts its reckoning from a "seasonally appropriate" March 21 and very close to a "traditionally appropriate" year.
 * [Venerable Bede's Reckoning](https://en.wikipedia.org/wiki/Bede#Works_on_historical_and_astronomical_chronology):
   This synchronization scheme is based on Venerable Bede's calculation of 3952 B.C. as the date of the "creation of the world", and aligns the first year of the Fourth Age with this year.